Interlake-Saints/the-late-and-great/_posts/2015-03-16-cathy-jean-edison.md

 In response to her death, her family formed a non-profit organization called Cass's Law, which is designed to protect the lives of women and children from habitual violent offenders.

 Tragically, Cass is not the only member of her family on the IHS Memorial Wall.
-Her younger brother, [Kurt Edison](https://ihsmemorial.org/class-of-1980/kirk-william-edison/), is also listed here, under the Class of 1980.
+Her younger brother, [Kirk Edison](https://ihsmemorial.org/class-of-1980/kirk-william-edison/), is also listed here, under the Class of 1980.